← /notes

 Famous designers’ choices appear based on intuition.
 But that intuition is trained — years of drawing, building, modeling, looking.

-The trained eye notices everywhere: kerning on cereal boxes, the 12mm radius on Muji shelf corners, why one jacket fits the contour lines of the body while another cuts straight across.
+Once trained, the eye notices everywhere: kerning on cereal boxes, the 12mm radius on Muji shelf corners, why one jacket follows body contours while another cuts straight across.